Xenomorph: Concept and creation

 After O'Bannon handed him a copy of Giger's book Necronomicon, Scott immediately saw the potential for Giger's designs, and chose Necronom IV, a print Giger completed in 1976, as the basis for the Alien's design, citing its beauty and strong sexual overtones.
 That the creature could just as easily have been male or female was also a strong factor in the decision to use it.
 "It could just as easily fuck you before it killed you," said line producer Ivor Powell, "[which] made it all the more disconcerting."
 20th Century Fox was initially wary of allowing Giger onto the project, saying that his works would be too disturbing for audiences, but eventually relented.
 Giger initially offered to completely design the Alien from scratch, but Scott mandated that he base his work on Necronom IV, saying that to start over from the beginning would be too time-consuming.
-Giger initially signed on to design the adult, egg, and chestburster forms, but ultimately also designed the alien planetoid LV-426 and the Space Jockey alien vessel.
+Giger initially signed on to design the adult, egg, and chestburster forms, but ultimately also designed the alien planetoid LV-426 and the "space jockey" alien vessel.

 Giger conceived the Alien as being vaguely human but a human in full armor, protected from all outside forces.
-He mandated that the creature have no eyes because he felt that it made them much more frightening if you could not tell they were looking at you.
+He mandated that the creature have no eyes because he felt that it made them much more frightening if one could not tell they were looking at them.
 Giger also gave the Alien's mouth a second inner set of pharyngeal jaws located at the tip of a long, tongue-like proboscis which could extend rapidly for use as a weapon.
-His design for the creature was heavily influenced by an aesthetic he had created and termed biomechanical, a fusion of the organic and the mechanic.
+His design for the creature was heavily influenced by an aesthetic he had created and termed biomechanical, a fusion of the organic and the mechanical.
 His mock-up of the Alien was created using parts from an old Rolls-Royce car, rib bones and the vertebrae from a snake, molded with plasticine.
 The Alien's animatronic head, which contained 900 moving parts, was designed and constructed by special effects designer Carlo Rambaldi.
 Giger and Rambaldi together would win the 1980 Academy Award for Visual Effects for their design of the Alien.